Rudxain/Rudxain.github.io/index.md

 ## Deleted accounts

+- Google+.
+Because it died with the social media
 - Facebook.
 I had ~2 usernames, 1 contained the word "dragon".
 I only had 1 account, I never forgot the password (unlike other people, lol)
 - Instagram.
 I had many usernames because I **deleted it 3 or 4 times**
 - Twitter.
 It was boring, now it's the opposite!
 - Duolingo.
 I liked it, and completed the full English & Spanish courses with high scores.
 I learned some Greek, Latin, Esperanto, Portuguese, Japanese Hiragana, Chinese Mandarin, Italian, French, and German.
 But I forgot about most of them lol
 - Desmos.
 Saving projects on the cloud is useful, but I realized I don't need it
+- Samsung.
+I just wanted a dark theme on my Galaxy J3 Mission (it had Android 8), so I installed the most "vanilla"/"faithful" theme (I don't remember the name, but it was "high contrast")
 - Adobe.
 They're like Apple, but worse
 - SoundCloud.
 I thought I wouldn't need it, because I never uploaded audio
 - Newgrounds.
 Username: RFS-Gamer.
-- Google+, because it died with the social media
 - Frikipedia, also because my account died with the website itself lol
 - Cartoon Network.
 I had many accounts because I was a kid and I always forgot my password, lol.
 I liked to play as a "toonix" and playing Flash games like the one inspired by "How To Train Your Dragon".
 I never deleted any of the accounts, but I added it to this list because I forgor 💀 the usernames too LMAO
 - AI Dungeon.